proddata/crate/docs/appendices/glossary.rst

 **Routing column**
     Values in this column are used to compute a hash which is then used to route the corresponding row to a specific shard.

+    Also known as the :ref:`CLUSTERED BY column
+    <glossary-clustered-by-column>`.

     ..
 NOTE::